What is Hemophilia?

-The major risk of hemophilia is the internal bleeding or hemorrhaging that is bleeding in joints like knees, elbows, and ankles, or in the tissues and muscles.
-This can be a real problem which leads to swelling and pain in the affected area, and can even cause permanent damage to the affected body parts.
-When bleeding happens in a vital organ, especially in the brain, it can cause danger to the person’s life.
+It results in massive internal bleeding (known as haemorrhaging) in the joints such as the knees, elbows, ankles, and also in tissues and muscles.
+This can lead to considerable consequences, such as swelling and pain in the affected areas.
+It can even cause permanent damage to the affected body parts.
+When bleeding happens in a vital organ, especially in the brain, it has the potential to turn fatal.

 Symptoms of spontaneous bleeding include: